Read our COVID-19 Division Re-entry Strategy for information about how we’re welcoming students and staff back into schools this September.

-To articulate and reinforce the Board of Trustees’ beliefs and expectations related to how the Alberta programs of study are delivered and implemented in District.
+To articulate and reinforce the Board of Trustees’ beliefs and expectations related to how the Alberta programs of study are delivered and implemented in Division.
 The Board of Trustees believes that teaching the programs of study in different ways and in different settings, helps students to achieve the learning outcomes of a K-12 education and allows students to reach their full potential.
-Regardless of how the programs of study are delivered, all students will have equitable access to high quality programming throughout the District.
+Regardless of how the programs of study are delivered, all students will have equitable access to high quality programming throughout the Division.

 Programs of study - are established by Alberta Education and identify the student learning outcomes for all students in all subject-area courses and programs.

 Program - an education program based on the prescribed Alberta programs of study.

 Programming - refers to the program delivery and instructional model used to deliver the programs of study to particular groups of students and with individual students.

 Alternative programming - or alternative program delivery models deliver the programs of study by emphasizing a particular language, culture, religion, subject-matter, or using a particular teaching philosophy.

 Special education programming - the provision of programming and services which make it possible for students in need of specialized supports and services to receive an education appropriate to their abilities and needs.
 Adaptations to the outcomes in the programs of study, staffing, instructional and evaluation strategies, materials and resources, facilities or equipment may be required to provide specialized supports.